luketych/Dev_Playground--opencode-agent_management--pm/README.md

 - `descriptions/prd.md` — detailed product requirements for `opencode-agent-link`
 - prototypes and experiments (as they evolve)

+## Management Repository
+This repo is the project management source of truth.
+It houses milestones, tasks, verification proofs, and planning artifacts that guide development.
+Implementation lives in the separate code repo.

 ## Tags / Keywords / SEO 🔎✨
 Tags: #OpenCode #LLM #AI #MultiAgent #AgentManagement #CLI #TUI #NodeJS #Symlink #DevTools #WorkspaceLinking #Automation #DeveloperExperience